 In 1969, Rev. Glenn “Tex” Evans — a United Methodist minister — became one of the first people to connect the energy of youth with the deep needs of the poor.
 During Tex’s 13 years as director of the Henderson Settlement in Frakes, Kentucky, he witnessed the great need for home repair assistance.
 As part of his already-thriving outreach to the people of Appalachia, he recruited 50 teens and adult volunteers to repair homes in Barbourville, Kentucky.
 They worked during the day and worshiped in the evenings.
 By summer’s end, four families had safe, warm homes for the winter, fifty lives had been changed forever — and a forty-seven-year-long legacy was born.

-Appalachia Service Project (ASP) is a Christian ministry, open to all people, that inspires hope and service through volunteer home repair in Central Appalachia.
+Appalachia Service Project (ASP) is a Christian ministry, open to all people, that inspires hope and service through volunteer home repair and replacement in Central Appalachia.
 Our vision is to see substandard housing in Central Appalachia eradicated and everyone who comes in contact with ASP transformed.

 Appalachia Service Project - What We Do